LT-IntroToAI-SY2324/a6-predictive-models-lilliem-03/part4-classification/a6_part4_writeup.md

 The model was pretty accurate with a few moments where is would predict Iris-setose and the actualy species Iris-virginica.

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.
+No it would not make sense for the lady to buy an SUV model.